morristech/effective-bash/README.md

 My flow, is **search** (with bunch of tools) ==> **fix/edit** (with vi) ==> **commit** (with git).

-# :mag_right: Search - hh/fd/peco/fzf/bat
+# :telescope: Search - hh/fd/peco/fzf/bat

 | Tool  | How to use |
 | ------------- | ------------- |